 The City of Kansas City, Missouri Parks and Recreation Department operates and manages both the Kansas City Museum (3218 Gladstone Blvd.) and the Historic Garment District Museum of Kansas City, located in the heart of the old Garment District, in DST’s Poindexter building at 801 Broadway Blvd. between 6th and 11th streets and Washington and Wyandotte streets.

 Admission to the Historic Garment District Museum is FREE.

 Saturdays from 10:00 a.m. to 4:00 p.m.

-And by appointment Wednesday-Friday for group tours only (minimum of six); for special appointments, please make reservations 24 hours in advance by contacting Kate Warfield at email@example.com.
+The Museum is also open by appointment Wednesday-Friday for group tours only (minimum of six); for special appointments, please make reservations 24 hours in advance by contacting Kate Warfield at firstname.lastname@example.org.

 The Kansas City Museum has acquired more than 300 Kansas City-made garments and accessories from the Historic Garment District Museum, which was founded and opened in 2002 by Ann Brownfield and Harvey Fried.
 Ann and Harvey operated the museum since its opening with public hours on Saturdays and special tours by appointment.

 In 2015, Ann and Harvey decided to retire from the daily operations of the museum.
 Along with donating the collection, they requested that the City of Kansas City, Missouri Parks and Recreation Department operate the Historic Garment District Museum at its current Broadway location, which includes establishing new open hours for the public, developing programs and exhibitions, and managing the collection.
 The Garment District Place Park, dedicated in 2010 by Parks and Recreation, is located across Broadway from the museum.
 The park has a fountain and a 22-foot “Needle” sculpture as tribute to the Garment District’s legacy.